pulssolidarite/arcade-sys-v3/README.md

 `$ chmod a+x PULS-Front-end-X.X.X-armv7l.AppImage`

-Add these two lines at the end of `.bashrc` :
+Add these two lines at the end of `/etc/environment` :

 > Warning : Make sure to create a new terminal (and activate it) on the Admin Panel and use the logins for following step.